Tiocfaidh ár lá

+Some Irish-language speakers claim that the slogan is ungrammatical, unidiomatic, or "deviant".
+It is familiar enough to have spawned various parodies.
+Alternative slogans include "Beidh an lá linn" ("the day will be with us") and "Beidh lá eile ag an bPaorach!" ("Power will have another day!").

 Origins

 The literal English phrase "our day will come" has been used in unrelated contexts, for example as the title of a 1963 pop song by Ruby & the Romantics.
 A foreshadowing of the republican slogan is in James Joyce's A Portrait of the Artist as a Young Man, when the nationalist Michael Davin (based on George Clancy) says Irish republicans "died for their ideals, Stevie.
 Our day will come yet, believe me."